 In-Office Treatment of Chronic Sinusitis

-Treatment: The patient underwent in-office balloon sinuplasty of her right maxillary/frontal/sphenoid sinus.
+Treatment: The patient underwent in-office balloon sinuplasty of the affected sinuses for treatment.

 To learn more about in-office sinus dilation and various other office based procedures available at GNO Snoring and Sinus, please contact us to learn more.